balisaikiran/testSaiMicrophone/README.md

 - Use this tool to learn concepts, not just to get answers
 - Recognize that understanding solutions is more valuable than simply presenting them
 - In take-home assignments, make sure you thoroughly understand any solutions you submit
+- Respect privacy when using audio monitoring features
+- Obtain proper consent before recording any interview audio

 Remember that the purpose of technical interviews is to assess your problem-solving skills and understanding.
 This tool works best when used to enhance your learning, not as a substitute for it.